 Planting potatoes on top of the ridges and irrigating in the furrows keeps the plants from getting waterlogged.
 If you live in a very dry area though, it’s better if you plant potatoes in the furrows to conserve soil moisture.

-Growing potatoes in bags or containers is an excellent solution for small spaces.
+Growing potatoes in Root Pouch grow bags, Air Pots, or other containers is an excellent solution for small spaces.
 You can grow them in pretty much any container you can find; as long as it’s larger than a potato plant and has drainage holes, it should work.
 Fill a quarter to third of your container with well-draining soil and plant the seeds at least 6 inches apart.

 As your potato plants grow, add soil or mulch around them so only the top of the stem is exposed.
 This allows the plant to grow more roots underground, resulting in a big harvest.
 Make sure that all the tubers are completely covered.
 If exposed to sunlight, they’ll turn green and develop solanine, which is a mildly toxic chemical.